 Haverhill is a larger medium-sized city located in the state of Massachusetts.
-With a population of 64,014 people and 14 constituent neighborhoods, Haverhill is the 15th largest community in Massachusetts.
-Haverhill has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 67,361 people and 14 constituent neighborhoods, Haverhill is the 15th largest community in Massachusetts.
+Much of the housing stock in Haverhill was built prior to World War II, making it one of the older and more historic cities in the country.

-Haverhill is a very ethnically-diverse city.
+Haverhill is an extremely ethnically-diverse city.
 The people who call Haverhill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Haverhill residents report their race to be White, followed by Black or African-American.
 Haverhill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.17% of the city’s residents.
+People of Hispanic or Latino origin account for 23.36% of the city’s residents.
 Important ancestries of people in Haverhill include Irish, Italian, English, French, and French Canadian.

 The most common language spoken in Haverhill is English.
 Other important languages spoken here include Spanish and French.